dansmyers/ComputerOrganizationAndArchitecture/Raspberry_Pi_Shopping_Guide.md

   - An adaptor to connect an ethernet cable to your laptop if it doesn't have a dedicated ethernet port

-  - USB keyboard, mouse, and HDMI cable to use your Pi with an exterminal monitor or TV
+  - USB keyboard, mouse, and an HDMI cable if you want to use your Pi with an exterminal monitor or TV

   - A case